City National Bank (California)

 City National Bank (CNB) is a bank headquartered at City National Plaza in Los Angeles, California.
-CNB is a subsidiary of the Toronto-based Royal Bank of Canada and it is the 35th largest bank in the United States as of 31 December 2023.
+CNB was founded in 1957, and since 2015 is a subsidiary of the Toronto-based Royal Bank of Canada.
+It is the 30th largest bank in the United States as of 31 December 2023.

 CNB has been dubbed the "Bank to the Stars" due to its extensive relationships with numerous Hollywood entertainment industry clients, and deals with many exclusive and premier clients from various media, including television, film, theater and the arts.

 Management

 The bank had total assets of $91 billion (as of June 1, 2022).
 It offers a full complement of banking, trust and investment services through 75 offices, including 19 full-service regional centers, in Southern California, the San Francisco Bay Area, Nevada, New York City, Minneapolis, Nashville, Washington, DC and Atlanta.
 After the closure or merger of many Los Angeles banks, it has become the largest bank headquartered in the Greater Los Angeles Area.
 It also acts as a processing bank, providing back office services such as checking account processing and check clearance services for smaller local banks that do not do their own processing.
 In addition, the company manages $71.7 billion in client investment assets.

-It is a national bank, regulated by the Office of the Comptroller of the Currency of the United States Department of the Treasury.
+City National is a national bank, regulated by the Office of the Comptroller of the Currency of the United States Department of the Treasury.
 It has been a wholly owned subsidiary of the Royal Bank of Canada since 2015.